danielgtaylor/huma/README.md

 api := humachi.New(router, defconfig)
 ```

-> :whale: Huma v1 middleware is compatible with Chi, so if you use that router with v2 you can continue to use the v1 middleware in a v2 application.
+> :whale: Huma v1 middleware is compatible with Chi v4, so if you use that router with Huma v2 you can continue to use the Huma v1 middleware.

 #### Router-agnostic

-You can write you own huma v2 middleware without dependency to router implementation.
+You can write you own Huma v2 middleware without any dependency to the specific router implementation.

 Example: